nytimes/react-tracking/README.md

 #### Using `options.dispatchOnMount` as a function

 If you pass in a function, the function will be called with all of the tracking data from the app's context when the component mounts.
 The return value of this function will be dispatched in `componentDidMount()`.
-The object returned from this function call will be merged with the context data and then dispatched.
+The object returned from this function call will [deepmerge] with the context data and then dispatched.

 A use case for this would be that you want to provide extra tracking data without adding it to the context.